Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 Viewing the state

-In our Online Editor, you can easily view the state of your app by clicking on the following buttons:
+In our Online Editor, you can easily view the state of your app by clicking on a page, and then on the State tab in the upper right corner.

 The state is in the editor shown as JSON code.
 JSON is a quite simple data format, and it works very similar to the most common values in JavaScript.